psychopy/psychojs_testing/README.md

 <div id='parsing-custom-logs'></div>

 ## Parsing custom logs
 The module `test/shared/ReportSummarizer.js` combines and aggretates the logs into JSON and CSV files that are stored in `.tmp/processed_logs/`.
-In cases where a JSON logfile could not be parsed, a special fail entry is added to the aggregated output.
-This entry has no suite specified, has spec `merge_logs`, state `failed`, and for `message`, the error message returned by the parsing attempt.
+In some cases an empty JSON logfile, or no logfile at all, is produced.
+This can happen, for example, when a BrowserStack session could not be initialized.
+In these cases, a special set of entries are added to the processed logs, using capability_ids prefixed `none_1`, `none_2` etc. One entry registers the platform, while a second entry has spec `parse_logs` and state `failed`.

 <div id='overview-of-tests'></div>